Françoise Hardy

 In addition to music, Hardy landed film roles as a supporting actress in Château en Suède, Une balle au cœur, and the American production Grand Prix.
 She became a muse for fashion designers such as André Courrèges, Yves Saint Laurent, and Paco Rabanne, and collaborated with photographer Jean-Marie Périer.
 Hardy developed a career as an astrologer, having written extensively on the subject from the 1970s onwards.
 She was also an author of fiction and non-fiction books from the 2000s.
-Her autobiography, Le désespoir des singes...et autres bagatelles, was a best-seller in France.
+Her autobiography, Le désespoir des singes...et autres bagatelles (The Despair of Monkeys...and Other Trifles), was a best-seller in France.

 As a public figure, Hardy was known for her shyness, disenchantment with celebrity life, and self-deprecatory attitude, which were attributed to her lifelong struggles with anxiety and insecurity.
 She married French singer-songwriter Jacques Dutronc in 1981.
 Their son, Thomas, also became a musician.
 Hardy remains one of the best-selling singers in French history and continues to be regarded as an important and influential figure in both French pop music and fashion.
 In 2006 she was awarded the Grande médaille de la chanson française, an honorary award given by the Académie française, in recognition of her career in music.
 Hardy died of cancer in Paris in June 2024, aged 80.